Yasashari/C4-contest/assymetry2.md

 ## Recommended Mitigation Steps

- Remove the hardcoded maxSlippage & let owner to  determine the maximum slippage he's willing to take with the current market condition as a input parameter for the withdraw function.
+ Remove the hard coded maxSlippage & let owner to  determine the maximum slippage he's willing to take with the current market condition as a input parameter for the withdraw function.